Steve Naldrett, director of Ardan Training Consultancy Limited continues to champion “Scores on the doors “

 Possibly the worst thing officers have seen are pest infestations.
 There is lots of information on the Food Standards Agency website.

 Have you ever been refused entry upon inspection?
 Furthermore, is carrying out an inspection awkward and what sort of abuse have you received in the past?

 We work well with the businesses in the city and are respected so are not refused entry.

 If the situation arose we could informally write to the business, we could take a police officer with us or we could apply for a warrant to enter.

 Abuse will not be tolerated.

-***Look out for the March newsletter where the topic will be Allergens “The treat to food businesses.
+***Look out for the March newsletter where the topic will be Allergens “The threat to food businesses".